Ab Initio Generalized Langevin Equation: The AIGLE model

-In our numerical approach one learns the non-Markovian GLE of Eq.~(\ref{gle}) from MD trajectories of $\bm{x}$.
-The scheme can use but does not require a predetermined free energy surface~\cite{barducci2011metadynamics, barducci2008well, izvekov2005multiscale, zhang2018reinforced, zhang2018deepcg, valsson2014variational, PhysRevX.10.041034} --- all the terms in the GLE can be learned from adequate trajectory data.
-The resulting GLE satisfies numerically the 2FDT for the equilibrium ensemble.
-But the model can be extended to simulate near-equilibrium dynamics.
+In AIGLE, Eq.~(\ref{gle}) is learned from the trajectories of $\bm{x}$.
+The scheme can use, but does not require, a predetermined FES~\cite{izvekov2005multiscale,barducci2008well,barducci2011metadynamics,valsson2014variational,schneider2017stochastic,zhang2018reinforced,zhang2018deepcg,PhysRevX.10.041034,wang2022efficient}, as all the terms in Eq.~(\ref{gle}) can be learned from adequate trajectory data.
+The resulting GLE satisfies numerically the 2FDT for the equilibrium ensemble, and the model can be extended to near-equilibrium dynamics.
+Extensions to general nonlinear dynamics beyond the 2FDT would be possible, but this paper is limited to near-equilibrium situations.
+We show that the scheme can be constructed from large-scale MD simulations of realistic materials models.
+First, we formulate AIGLE for a one-dimensional CV and then we generalize it to infinite-dimensional lattice CVs.

-Numerous studies have been reported on data-driven parameterizations of the GLE~\cite{Berkowitz1981, fricks2009time, davtyan2015dynamic, chorin2015discrete, ceriotti2009langevin, ceriotti2010colored, ceriotti2009nuclear, ceriotti2010efficient, lei2016data}, the Markovian Langevin equations~\cite{schaudinnus2015multidimensional, lickert2021data, hummer2005position} and the far-from-equilibrium GLE ~\cite{meyer2020non, meyer2021numerical}.
-Most relevant to our work are recent investigations based on time-series regression ~\cite{chorin2015discrete} and extended dynamics ~\cite{lei2016data}.
-Ref.~\cite{chorin2015discrete} modeled a generic stochastic differential system by forecasting the time series via a nonlinear autoregressive model.
-We take a step further in this regard by modeling the noise term in the GLE with deep learning.
-Ref.~\cite{lei2016data} modeled GLEs by incorporating 2FDT with auxiliary variables and hierarchical rational approximations.
-As in many other works, Ref.~\cite{lei2016data} assumes that the force fields are predetermined.
-Our unified GLE model is more flexible in this regard while respecting 2FDT.
-We also allow the co-determination of a nearly steady driving force for simplifying the study of near-equilibrium dynamics such as driven domain motions.

-Though our approach can be extended to general nonlinear dynamics beyond 2FDT, in this paper we limit the scope to near-equilibrium atomistic systems.
-Our goal is to demonstrate the applicability of the proposed method to simulated MD data.
-As a proof of concept, in the following, we demonstrate our approach with a one-dimensional CV.

-For learning from MD data it is convenient to transform the GLE ansatz of Eq.~(\ref{gle}) into a discrete form.
-We assume that the memory kernel is homogeneous, i.e. free of dependence on position ~\cite{vroylandt2022position} or time origin~\cite{schilling2022coarse}.
-Let $\Delta t$ be the time step of the discretized GLE, $t=0$ be an arbitrary starting point and $t=n\Delta t$ be the current time.
-We use $f_{(n)}$ as an abbreviation for any time-dependent function $f(n\Delta t)$.
-Our ansatz for a one-dimensional GLE then reads
+To learn from time series data generated by MD, it is convenient to transform the integro-differential equation (\ref{gle}) into discrete form.
+We assume that the memory kernel is homogeneous, i.e., independent of position ~\cite{vroylandt2022position} and time origin~\cite{schilling2022coarse}, and use $\Delta t$ for the time step of the discretized GLE.
+Setting $t=0$ for the arbitrary starting time, the current time is $t=n\Delta t$, and we use the notation $f_{(n)}$ to indicate a time-dependent function $f(n\Delta t)$.
+Then, the discretized form of Eq.~(\ref{gle}) for a one-dimensional CV reads